 php array filter array_filter() function

-The array_filter() is a built-in PHP function used to filter elements from an array using a built-in PHP function or a custom user-defined callback function.
+PHP provides a multitude of powerful functions for manipulating arrays, and one such function is array_filter().
+In this article, you will learn that array_filter() is a PHP function used to filter elements from an array by key or value using a built-in PHP function or a custom user-defined callback function based on a specified condition by example.
 This function is used to remove elements from a PHP array that don’t match the given criteria.

 array_filter(array, callback, flag);

-The array_filter() function takes two arguments, an array, and a callback function.
-The array argument is the array that needs to be filtered.
+The PHP array_filter() function takes two arguments, an array, and a filter callback function.
+The PHP array argument is the array that we want to filter.
 The callback argument is the function that will be used to determine which elements should be removed from the array.

-The array_filter() function passes each value of an input array to the callback function.
+The array_filter() function passes each value of an input array to the callback function in PHP.
 If the callback function returns true, the current value from array is returned into the result array otherwise not.
 The callback function has to return a true or false value.

 Array keys are preserved, and may result in gaps if the array was indexed.